GovTechSG/CFT-Docs/getting-started/CFTv1.1-sandbox-quick-start-guide.md

 2. Create a Postman account.

-3. Login and import the test environment and test API collection received during [signup](#sandbox-account)
+3. Login and import the test environment and test API collection received during [signup](#test-account)
 - Click **Collections -> Import -> Folder -> \"CFT API v1.postman_collection.json\"**
-- Click **Environment -> Import -> Folder -> \"Sandbox (Internet).postman_environment.json\"**
+- Click **Environment -> Import -> Folder -> \"CFT-Internet.postman_environment.json\"**

 Your Postman GUI should now look like this:

 ![Display Postman_environment](./images/Postman_envt.png)

 ## REST APIs and their usage
 The REST APIs are implemented using HTTP Protocol.
-Listed below is the API usage sequence to send and receive files in the sandbox.
+Listed below is the API usage sequence to send and receive files.

 **SEND FILES**
 - Step 1: You will need to authenticate yourself to access the APIs.
 Exchange your API credentials (received during [signup](#sandbox-account)) for an Authorization token, refer to [Authentication.](#authentication)